prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 **Do I need to provide a genesis state when using checkpoint sync on Mainnet?** <br/>
 TODO

-**How do I know that the file / endpoint I'm using for checkpoint sync is trustworthy?**
-A commonly misunderstood aspect of checkpoint sync

 **Will I be able to use Infura as a checkpoint state provider after The Merge?** <br/>
 TODO